-- 5.2 The demand for reimbursement shall specify that: - a) the amounts due to the demanding Bureau are to be paid in its country and in the national currency of that country, - b) the demanding Bureau shall receive the amount due free of costs (bank charges, etc.), - c) the amounts due shall be paid within 2 months of the date of the demand - d) the payments received after the expiry of the 2 month period shall automatically attract late interest at 12% p.a. on the amount due from the date of the demand until the date of receipt of the remittance by the bank of the beneficiary.
-This late interest is also due when the Guaranteeing Bureau member is in a state of insolvency29.
+- a) the amounts due to the demanding Bureau are to be paid in its country and in the national currency of that country, - b) the demanding Bureau shall receive the amount due free of costs (bank charges, etc.), - c) the amounts due shall be paid within 2 months of the date of the demand - d) the payments received after the expiry of the 2 month period shall automatically attract late interest at 12% p.a. on the amount due from the date of the demand until the date of receipt of the remittance by the bank of the beneficiary.
+This late interest is also due when the Guaranteeing Bureau member is in a state of insolvency.